CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Employees taking leave for spouse’s childbirth (Toray Industries, Inc.)

-Initiatives to Reduce Overtime and Encourage Use of Annual Paid Leave (Toray Industries)
+Initiatives to Reduce Overtime and Encourage Use of Annual Paid Leave (Toray Industries, Inc.)

 ■Reporting scope